Kartikdixit2468/Oratio/replit.md

     - AI generates contextual arguments in response to human debater
     - AI auto-responds after each human turn
     - AI scored using same LCR model as humans
-11. **Real-Time Chat System:** Debate rooms now use WebSocket connections for instant updates
+11. **Real-Time Chat System:** Debate rooms now use Socket.IO for instant updates
-    - Removed 30-second polling in favor of real-time WebSocket broadcasts
+    - Removed 30-second polling in favor of real-time Socket.IO broadcasts
     - All debate turns (human and AI) broadcast instantly to all participants
     - WhatsApp-style auto-scroll to latest messages
+    - Automatic reconnection and fallback support (websocket → polling)
-    - Backend broadcasts events: `new_turn`, `participant_update`, `debate_status`
+    - Backend broadcasts events: `new_turn` to room participants

 ## System Architecture